 - If the Third Party makes payment of Compensation directly to You, You must notify Us promptly and We will send You an invoice equal to the amount of Our Service Charge.

-- Our Service Charge must be paid within 10 business days of receipt of the invoice.
+- Our Service Charge must be paid within 10 business days of receipt of the compensation.

 - We reserve the right to charge You for any reasonable costs incurred in seeking to recover Our Service Charge from You including interest at the rate of 4% per annum over the base lending rate of HSBC Bank plc (from time to time) if Our Service Charge is unpaid at the end of the period described in 5.6 above plus a grace period of 10 business days.